-As discussed in Note 1.a, the financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City), are intended to present the financial position and the changes in its financial position of only the transactions of the School as chartered by Florida State University.
-They do not purport to, and they do not, present fairly the financial position of the City of Pembroke Pines as a whole and does not include the City's Schools as chartered by Broward County School District as of June 30, 2006, and the changes in their financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1.a., the financial statements of the City of Pembroke Pines/Florida State University Charter Elementary School (the School) (a Special Revenue Fund of the City), are intended to present the financial position and the changes in its financial position of only the transactions of the School as chartered by Florida State University.
+They do not purport to, and do not, present fairly the financial position of the City of Pembroke Pines as a whole and does not include the City's Schools as chartered by the Broward County District School Board as of June 30, 2007, and the changes in their financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the City of Pembroke Pines/Florida State University Charter Elementary School as of June 30, 2006, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the City of Pembroke Pines/Florida State University Charter Elementary School as of June 30, 2007, and the changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.

-In accordance with Government Auditing Standards, we have also issued our report dated August 25, 2006 on our consideration of the School's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements and other matters.
+In accordance with Government Auditing Standards, we have also issued our report dated September 21, 2007 on our consideration of the School's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be read in conjunction with this report in considering the results of our audit.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards and should be considered in assessing the results of our audit.

-The management's discussion and analysis and budgetary comparison information on pages 3 through 8 and 25 through 26, respectively, are not a required part of the basic financial statements but are supplementary information required by the Governmental Accounting Standards Board.
+The management's discussion and analysis and budgetary comparison information on pages 3 through 8 and 25 through 26, respectively, are not a required part of the basic financial statements but are supplementary information required by accounting principles generally accepted in the United States of America.
 We have applied certain limited procedures, which consisted principally of inquiries of management regarding the methods of measurement and presentation of the required supplementary information.
 However, we did not audit the information and express no opinion on it.

 Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the School's basic financial statements.
-The schedule of capital assets used in the operation of the School as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The schedule of capital assets used in the operation of the Governmental Fund as listed in the table of contents is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, are fairly stated in all material respects in relation to the basic financial statements taken as a whole.

-Fort Lauderdale, Florida August 25, 2006
+Fort Lauderdale, Florida September 21, 2007 Water Rise LLA

-Water Rice LLP